-When you pick up your hedgehog, make sure to ask for a few weeks worth of their dry food, or ask what brand to purchase beforehand so that you are not feeding your hedgehog unfamiliar food right away.
+When you pick up your hedgehog, make sure to ask for a few weeks worth of their dry food, or ask what brand to purchase beforehand so that you are not feeding unfamiliar food right away.

 Routines will help keep your hedgehog’s stress levels down, and will allow them a time each day to become more comfortable with you.

-You can bond with your hedgehog by spending about a half hour per day holding him in a blanket on your lap, petting him, or allowing him some supervised play time in a pen.
+You can bond with your hedgehog by spending about half hour per day holding it in a blanket on your lap, petting him, or allowing him some supervised play time in a pen.